René Livas

 Research and work in progress

-Local Taxes and Suburbanization: Evidence from Philadelphia's Wage Tax (Job Market Paper)
+Local Taxes and Suburbanization: Evidence from Philadelphia's Wage Tax

-with Matthew Jacob
+with Matthew Jacob | Link to paper

 The Rise of the South and the Deindustrialization of the North

-Link to paper | Link to slides
+with Gordon Hanson | Link to paper | Link to slides

 During the middle of the 20th century, U.S. manufacturing reorganized itself.
 A substantial share of industrial jobs were reallocated from the U.S. North to the U.S. South, presaging the exodus of manufacturing from the global North to the global South that would occur several decades later.
 We study how the rise of the South affected labor market outcomes in the North after 1940, instrumenting for the South's industrial growth using insights from the literature on the region's structural transformation.
 Northern regions more exposed to the rise of the South saw larger declines in manufacturing employment, small offsetting gains in service employment, and decreases in overall employment rates that persisted out to 1980.
 These changes were accompanied by reductions in wage and salary income among low-wage workers, especially Black men, which reached their peak impact in 1960 and had mostly recovered by 1980.
 Impacts on real earnings may have been offset by differential reductions in the cost of housing, which also reached their peak impact in 1960 but remained depressed through 1980.
 Consistent with the hypothesis of Wilson (1987) on the origins of urban decline in former industrial cities after 1960, adverse changes in Northern labor markets were followed by more intense rioting during the social upheaval of the late 1960s, increased uptake of government transfers to low-income families following the launch of Great Society social programs, and reduced economic mobility of children born to low-income parents in the 1980 birth cohort relative to the 1940 birth cohort.